Central Pennsylvania Walk and Wade Streams and Creeks

 Little Juniata River

 The Little J as it is known has a very good population of wild Brown Trout and is one of the largest trout streams in PA.
+Dave Allbaugh, Guide, has been fishing the Little J since the 70’s.
 You will find deep pools, pocket water and long riffles to explore.
 It has special regulations on over a 10 mile stretch.
 The best fishing is from Tyron past Barree.
 One of the most popular spots in where Spruce Creek dumps in and runs through a gorge.
-Our guide, Dave Allbaugh, calls the Little J his home and has been fishing it for over 40 years.
+Our guide, Dave Allbaugh, calls the Little J his home.

 Elk Creek, Pine Creek and Cherry Run